OBJET D’ART EXCERPT

 entire name but it sounds a little odd.”

-going back in time piqued his curiosity.
-How many people
+admit, going back in time piqued his curiosity.
+How many

-could say they traveled back in time, although, he knew he
+people could say they traveled back in time, although, he

-wouldn’t be able to tell anyone, even if it were true.
-His
+knew he wouldn’t be able to tell anyone, even if it were

-previous experiences with Elyse taught him that.
-And in
+true.
+His previous experiences with Elyse taught him that.

-1944 the war was almost over, wasn’t it?
-How dangerous
+And in 1944 the war was almost over, wasn’t it?
+How

-the keys but he stopped short of starting the engine.
-“But
+to the keys but he stopped short of starting the engine.

-first, you’re going to have to change out of those clothes
+“But first, you’re going to have to change out of those

 Paul looked down at his baggy, high-waisted pants and